akashsairaja-lily/experiment-manager-ui/README.md

 The main task-related functionality in this repository is centered around the **Product Type Review / Control Flow** feature, which involves reviewing, filtering, and approving products in the context of experiments.
 Here’s a detailed breakdown of the key screens and their components:

+- A **recorded video** is attached to this task—please use it as a reference for expected UI/UX, workflows, and edge cases.
+- Make sure your mock implementation matches the flows and behaviors demonstrated in the video.
+- If anything in the UI or workflow is unclear, refer to the video for clarification before reaching out.

+---

 ---

 ## 1. **Control Flow Screen (`/`, `/experiments`, `/experiment/:experimentId`)**